baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/examples/sample_data.md

 If you are using a tree structure with customized folder names, you will have to modify the image **Path** element in the scripts to match your tree layout.

-We recommend saving your data in a subfolder (e.g. ImageVolumes) since, in the parent database directory (ImageQuizzerData) two other subfolders will be created:
+We recommend saving your data in a subfolder (e.g. ImageVolumes) since in the parent database directory (ImageQuizzerData), two other subfolders will be created:

 1. The **Users** folder which will hold the observer results files.